barais/barais.github.io/_posts/2016-11-30-From_PPTX_To_Reveal_To_Github_Page.md

 layout: blog-post
 title: Some techniques to transform PPTX slides to reveal.js slides;
 place: Rennes, France
-categories: [Slides, Reveal.js, PowerPoint, Migration]
+categories: [slides, reveal.js, powerpoint, migration]
 ---

 This blog post try to explain how I transform my pptx slides to html slides using open-source projects.